ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 named "expiring-limit".
 Parameters are not allowed.

-The expiring-limit MUST be set to the service-limit that is closer to reach its limit, and the associated time-window MUST either be:
+The expiring-limit MUST be set to the service limit that is closer to reach its limit, and the associated time window MUST either be:

 - inferred by the value of RateLimit-Reset field at the moment of the reset, or
 - communicated out-of-band (e.g. in the documentation).

-The RateLimit-Policy field (see {{ratelimit-policy-field}}), might contain information on the associated time-window.
+The RateLimit-Policy field (see {{ratelimit-policy-field}}), might contain information on the associated time window.

 ~~~ example
    RateLimit-Limit: 100